ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

     4. Looking for instance names generated randomly by Google cloud once MIG is created (waiting for instances generation if they haven't been created yet).
     5. To each commands experiment, it is added ``--group_name`` option in order to each container see what is its own MIG (useful to auto-remove them).
     6. Looking for *id container* about each instance.
 This process waits for containers are initialize, since instance is initialize earlier than inner container.
-    7. Sending each experiment command in inner containers from each instance using an SSH connection.
+    7. Sending each experiment command in containers from each instance using an SSH connection.

 .. note:: Because of its real-time process.
 Some containers, instance list action and others could take time.
 In that case, the API wait a process finish to execute the next (when it is necessary).